grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/07-breakpoint-testing.md

 ![Overview of a breakpoint test](images/chart-breakpoint-test-overview.png)

 The breakpoint test is another test type with no clear naming consensus.
-In some testing conversation, it's also known as capacity testing, point load test, and limit testing.
+In some testing conversation, it's also known as capacity, point load, and limit testing.

 ## When to run a breakpoint test